InPlay-Inc/inplay-inc.github.io/content/docs/Solutions/Find My/Find My SDK Guide.md

 ### Build the project with Keil

-The Keil project file is “in-dev/proj/proj_ble_find_my/build/mdk/proj_ble_lp.uvprojx”, open it with Keil and then select the appropriate target.
+The Keil project file is “in-dev/proj/proj_ble_find_my/build/mdk/proj_ble_lp.uvprojx”, open it with Keil and then select the appropriate target (refer to [Debug option](#debug-option)).
 If the build is successful, a file named "ble_find_my.bin" will be generated in the "in-dev/proj/proj_ble_find_my/build/mdk" directory.
 That file is the firmware image users need to load it to the IN610's flash.

 ### Build the project with GCC
 Follow below steps to build the project.
 1. Unzip InPlay SDK to any directory.
 2. If you're using Ubuntu, open the file in-dev/proj/common/gcc/linux.mk and set the GNU_INSTALL_ROOT to the path of your ARM GCC installation.
 For Windows users, modify the in-dev/proj/common/gcc/windows.mk file instead.
-Note that in windows.mk, you should use forward slashes "/" as the path separator, rather than backslashes "\".
+Note that in windows.mk, you should use forward slashes "/" as the path separator, rather than backslashes "\\".
 3. For Ubuntu users, navigate to the “in-dev/proj/proj_ble_find_my/build/gcc directory and execute the following command in your terminal:
 ```
 make -j4